Date of event: Tuesday 6th June 2017

 The first runner to pass the one mile marker will be awarded The McKee Trophy.

-The new finish area introduced in 2014 proved to be very effective and will therefore be used again in 2016.
+The new finish area introduced in 2014 proved to be very effective and will therefore be used again in 2017.
 Prior to the 2014 race, much of the road surface in the opening mile – repeated on the second lap – was re-laid and produced a superb running surface.
-Sadly, from a runner’s viewpoint, the dreaded humps remain on a couple of sections of the course, and taking extreme care is a must for all runners in the opening 400 metres.
+Sadly, from a runner’s viewpoint, the dreaded humps remain on a couple of sections of the course, and taking extreme care is a must for all runners in the opening 400 metres, when last year saw at least one runner take a tumble.

 Hoping for a PB